img

 White Sands National Park

 Rising from the heart of the Tularosa Basin is one of the world’s great natural wonders – the glistening white sands of New Mexico.
-At White Sands National Park, oceans of white gypsum sands and magnificent wave-like dunes, cover 275 square miles of desert, only 15 minutes west of Alamogordo.
+At White Sands National Park nearby, oceans of white gypsum sands and magnificent wave-like dunes cover 275 square miles of desert, only 15 minutes west of Alamogordo.

-The world’s largest gypsum field, White Sands has unique weather conditions and it shelters some 800 species of animals, including badgers, foxes, coyotes and roadrunners.
+The world’s largest gypsum field, White Sands National Park nearby has unique weather conditions and shelters some 800 species of animals, including badgers, foxes, coyotes, and roadrunners.
 Trails through the dunes include the raised Interdune Boardwalk and the Dune Life Nature Trail, dotted with interpretive exhibits on wildlife and other features.
-Come visit, and hike, bike, camp, drive, picnic and sled your way through is incredible natural wonder.
+Come visit, and hike, bike, camp, drive, picnic, and sled your way through this incredible natural wonder, one of the most iconic nature parks in Alamogordo.

 Open year-round, except for Thanksgiving and Christmas Day.